 1021 Thomas Road, Anketell

 It’s best to come early as Lena Strawberry Farm often gets picked out by early afternoon.
-They do have free entry and the PYO box costs $20, with a limit of around 3kg.
+They do have free entry but they are one the dearer end for a PYO box costing $27, with a limit of 3kg, and overcharge of $8 per kilo.
 You can eat whilst picking, but they request that you throw the stalk on the ground and not on the protecting plastic covering.
 They also have a shed selling other local produce.

 Sue & Tim’s Fresh Farms